pagliaresbcc/Hostel/README.md

     - `create database teste;`

 ### Backend directory
-  - You just need to open the backend directory on your IDE and run the application.
+  - You just need to open and configure the backend directory on your IDE (open as maven project, download dependencies, etc) and run the application.

 ### Frontend directory
   - You need to execute `npm install` to install all of dependencies and then execute `npm start`.